-I spent three weeks in Australia, flying into Cairns, then to Sydney, Melbourne and Adelaide.
+I spent three weeks on my Australia backpacking route, flying into Cairns, then to Sydney, Melbourne and Adelaide.
 I was lucky enough to be staying with friends for most of it.
 This is what happened on my Australian adventure.

 My journey Down Under kicked off in Cairns.
 This small, laid-back city in tropical Far North Queensland is considered the gateway to Australia’s underwater wonder, the Great Barrier Reef.
 That was to come.
 But first, I embarked on what was, and is still, the city’s number one outdoor activity, according to TripAdvisor: Barefoot Tours.